Slow Cooker Beef Barley Stew

 - fresh veggies: mushrooms, carrots, garlic, yellow potatoes, and yellow onion

-- dry red wine – This adds a huge amount of depth to the finished stew.
+- dry red wine – This adds a huge amount of flavor depth to the finished stew.

-- tomato paste – I love what a little tomato paste can do for a recipe!
+- tomato paste – I love what a little bit of tomato paste does for this recipe!